ECS Insurance Brokers is a trading name of GRP Retail Limited, is part of the Global Risk Partners Limited (GRP) Group of Companies.

-ECS Insurance and GRP are committed to protecting your personal information.
+ECS Insurance Brokers and GRP are committed to protecting your personal information.
 This Privacy Notice is issued by ECS Insurance and the GRP Group of Companies (collectively referred to as “GRP”, “we”, “us” and “our” in this Privacy Notice) that operate in the United Kingdom.
 For a full list of GRP trading companies please visit www.grpgroup.co.uk.
 For any questions or concerns relating to this Privacy Notice or our data protection practices, or to make a subject access request, please contact us at:

-Company Secretary, ECS Insurance, 7th Floor, Corn Exchange, 55 Mark Lane, London, EC3R 7NE.
+Data Protection Officer, Global Risk Partners Limited, 7th Floor, Corn Exchange, 55 Mark Lane, London, EC3R 7NE.

 Information we collect and from whom